lyushisyan/lyushisyan.github.io/_news/announcement_3.md

 related_posts: false
 ---

-Invited to participate in the International Forum ATOMEXPO-2024
+Invited to participate in the Russian universities alumni meeting on "Green technology for the younger generation" at the International Forum ATOMEXPO-2024